CapacitorSet/box-js/README.md

  * `snippets.json`, a list of pieces of code executed by the sample (JavaScript, shell commands, etc.);
  * `urls.json`, a list of URLs contacted;
  * `active_urls.json`, a list of URLs that seem to drop active malware;
- * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk).
+ * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk) with file types and hashes.

 ## Batch usage